RefurbishedCommodore/Peripherals/Disk Drives/Commodore Clone/Excelerator Plus/Ser. No. OC76006299/README.md

     <img src="Images/Main_10.jpeg" alt="Description" width="600">
 </p>

 The refurbished power switch, with new wires, are installed back into the drive.
-The 12 VDC voltages are now present as it should, and the floppy drive starts each time the drive is powered on.
+The 12 VDC and 5 VDC voltages are now present as it should, and the floppy drive starts each time the drive is powered on.
 So now the first problem, that the drive didn´t start each time, seems to be fixed.
+The measured voltages at J1 are 11.99 V and 4.821 V respectively.

 ## Replacing the electrolytic capacitors